Near Vincent in Washington County, Ohio — The American Midwest (Great Lakes)

 Erected 2003 by The Ohio Bicentennial Commission, The P & G Fund, the Ohio Historical Society.
 (Marker Number 18-84.)

 Location.
 39° 20.526′ N, 81° 40.304′ W. Marker is near Vincent, Ohio, in Washington County.
-Marker is at the intersection Touch for map.
+Marker is at the intersection of Ohio Route 339 and Veto Road (County Route 3), on the right when traveling north on State Route 339.
 It is at the Veto Presbyterian Church.
+Touch for map.
 Marker is in this post office area: Vincent OH 45784, United States of America.
+Touch for directions.

 Also see . . .
 Wikipedia Entry.
-“Cutler also tried, without success, to have the Constitution submitted to a referendum by the population, saying ‘I deem it of primary importance that the people of this territory should have some opportunity of declaring their assent to or dissent from this instrument before it became binding on them...By adopting the resolution to submit the constitution to a vote of the people the mouths of the clamorous would be stopped, and the minds of the judicious satisfied.’
-The delegates voted 27-7 against, preferring haste.”
-(Submitted on May 26, 2017.)
+“Cutler also tried, without success, to have the Constitution submitted to a referendum by the population, saying ‘I deem it of primary importance that the people (Submitted on May 26, 2017.)

 Credits.
 This page was last revised on May 26, 2017.
 It was originally submitted on May 26, 2017, by J. J. Prats of Powell, Ohio.
 This page has been viewed 734 times since then and 273 times this year.
 Photos: 1, 2, 3. submitted on May 26, 2017, by J. J. Prats of Powell, Ohio.